vishalkrishna8/calculator/README.md

-## Simple Calculator using javascript
+## Simple calculator using javascript

 This is a simple calculator program that performs basic arithmetic calculations.